The Problem Solverz: Conception

 Growing up in Pittsburgh, creator Ben Jones had an appreciation for comics and animation.
 His father's Macintosh computer served as a vehicle for Jones to create art and influenced his later visual style.
 Jones attended the Massachusetts College of Art and Design in the mid-1990s, where he became motivated to launch a project he could adapt to different media.
 This impetus manifested itself in the characters Alfe, Horace, and Roba.
 Tux Dog, another principal character, was designed while Jones was in primary school.
 After his graduation, Jones formed the art collective Paper Rad with Jessica and Jacob Ciocci in 2000.
 The collective moved that year to Providence, Rhode Island, to participate in the Fort Thunder music venue.
 After the venue's closure in 2001, Jones released animations on the Web using Adobe Flash, with some featuring Alfe.

 Paper Rad later produced animations with the premise of The Problem Solverz but with the three principal characters absent.
 The collective's 2006 direct-to-DVD release Trash Talking features a segment called "Gone Cabin Carzy" in which Alfe, Horace, and Roba appear.
 In tandem with these experiments, Jones worked as a television animator on Yo Gabba Gabba! and Wonder Showzen.
 The year of the DVD's release, Jones talked to Nick Weidenfeld, then an executive producer at Adult Swim, about an idea for a series of his own.
-The result was Neon Knome, a pilot produced by PFFR Productions and Williams Street in 2008, and released on Adult Swim's website two years later as part of a development contest sponsored by Burger King.
+The result was Neon Knome, a pilot produced by PFFR Productions and Williams Street in 2007, and released on Adult Swim's website two years later as part of a development contest sponsored by Burger King.
+Mark Marek, who was known for his work on Nickelodeon's KaBlam! was one of the artists and animators for the short.
 After deciding the show's aesthetics were not a good fit for Adult Swim, who claimed it looked "too mind-blowingly cute" for their channel, the network's executives later referred Jones to Cartoon Network, believing his creativity would fit better there.
 Jones agreed to do business with Cartoon Network on the condition that Alfe be a character on The Problem Solverz.